+The Adviser primarily targets a portfolio of U.S. equity securities that, in the Adviser's opinion, appear to be temporarily undervalued by the stock market.
 In selecting securities to buy for the Fund, the Adviser combines quantitative screens with fundamental research.
-The Adviser first filters the Fund's universe of investable companies to companies with market capitalization of at least \$500 million.
-The Adviser's quantitative screens then rank this filtered group of companies on key value metrics, including price-to-consensus forecast earnings. price-to-book value, dividend vield and normalized earnings vields (adjusted for return on invested capital).
-The Adviser then generally prioritizes the top 20% of the ranked companies for research.
-This enables the Adviser to focus its analysis on a "buy universe" of companies that appear statistically undervalued.
-Fundamental research is then used to develop fundamental forecasts to estimate long-term earnings power and dividend paying capability of the companies, such as revenue growth rates and operating margins.
-The research also considers various economic and companyspecific scenarios that may affect these fundamental forecasts.
-These forecasts are then inputted in the Adviser's dividend discount model, which estimates the present value of future forecast dividend payments by discounting them at an appropriate interest rate.
+The Adviser applies quantitative screening to rank companies on key value metrics, including price-to-consensus forecast earnings, price-to-book value, dividend yield and normalized earnings yields (adjusted for return on invested capital) to focus its analysis generally on the most undervalued companies.
+Fundamental research is then used to develop fundamental forecasts to estimate long-term earnings power and dividend paying capability of the companies. such as revenue growth rates and operating margins.
+The research also considers various economic and company-specific scenarios that may affect these fundamental forecasts.
+These forecasts are then analyzed in the Adviser's dividend discount model, which estimates the present value of future forecast dividend payments by discounting them at an appropriate interest rate.
 In other words, the Adviser's dividend discount model estimates what these forecasted dividend payments are worth in today's dollars.
-The Adviser then selects securities from the buy universe that the Adviser perceives as trading at a discount to intrinsic value as estimated by the dividend discount model.
+The Adviser then selects securities that the Adviser perceives as trading at a discount to intrinsic value as estimated by the dividend discount model.
 Generally, the more attractive the Adviser views the valuation upside, after taking into consideration potential risks, the larger the position size.
+The Fund may invest in ETFs for cash management purposes, including to equitize cash, while the Adviser determines how to invest the cash.
+The Fund will primarily invest in ETFs that have characteristics consistent with the Fund's principal investment strategy.